 Small Business Innovation Research and Small Business Technology Transfer Programs

-The Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs were developed to meet the following objectives:
+The National Institutes of Health (NIH) Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are congressionally-mandated set-aside programs to encourage research and development that has a strong potential for technology commercialization.
+These programs were developed to meet the following objectives:

-- Increase private sector commercialization of innovations developed through federal SBIR R&D
+- Increase private sector commercialization of innovations developed through federal R&D funding; and

-- Foster and encourage participation by socially and economically disadvantaged small business concerns and womenowned business concerns in the SBIR program
+- Foster and encourage participation in innovation and entrepreneurship by socially and economically disadvantaged persons and women-owned small businesses.

-- Phase I – The objective of Phase I is to establish the technical merit and feasibility and potential for commercialization of the proposed R&D efforts and to determine the quality of performance of the small business awardee organization prior to providing further federal support in Phase II.
-Support under Phase I normally may not exceed $150,000 for total costs (direct costs, facility and administrative [F&A] costs, and negotiated fee) for a period normally not to exceed six months for SBIR and one year for STTR.
+Phase I: Feasibility and Proof of Concept The objective of Phase I is to establish the technical merit, feasibility, and commercial potential of the proposed R/R&D efforts and to determine the quality of performance of the small business awardee organization prior to providing further federal support in Phase II.
+Phase I awards normally do not exceed $150,000 total costs for 6 months (SBIR) or 1 year (STTR).

-- Phase II – The objective of Phase II is to continue the R&D efforts initiated in Phase I. Funding is based on the results achieved in Phase I and the scientific and technical merit and commercial potential of the project proposed in Phase II.
+Phase II: Research/Research and Development The objective of Phase II is to continue the R/R&D efforts initiated in Phase I. Funding is based on the results achieved in Phase I and the scientific and technical merit and commercial potential of the project proposed in Phase II.
 Only Phase I awardees are eligible for a Phase II award.
-Support for SBIR and STTR Phase II awards normally may not exceed $1,000,000 total costs (direct costs, F&A costs, and negotiated fee) for a period normally not to exceed two years.
-Deviations from the indicated Phase I/Phase II statutory award amount and project period guidelines are acceptable, but must be well justified and should be discussed with appropriate NIH staff prior to submission of the application.
+SBIR/STTR Phase II awards normally do not exceed $1,000,000 total costs for 2 years.